About me

 I am a full member of the British Association of Dramatherapists and registered with the Information Communications Office (ICO) to ensure data protection.
 I attend regular ongoing professional development as well as monthly clinical supervision.

-My private practice is in Bournemouth and I work with young people and adults with a range of emotional, relational and psychological issues.
+My private practice is in Bournemouth and I work with young people and adults with a range of emotional, relational mental health and psychological issues.
 I also freelance for a number of organisations linked to local social work teams, including Chroma Therapies, the UK's national Arts Therapies provider.
-I was employed for nine years as Lead Arts Psychotherapist at Weldmar Hospicecare, working with patients and their significant others and families, individually and in groups, both pre- and post-bereavement.
-I supported staff both here and at Lewis-Manning Hospice through clinical supervision.
+I was employed for nine years as Lead Arts Psychotherapist at Weldmar Hospicecare, working with patients and their significant others and families.
+I supported staff both here and at Lewis-Manning Hospice as clinical supervisor.

 Member organisations